What role will liability waivers play in the aftermath of the Titan sub tragedy?

 BOSTON -- Before they boarded the submersible that imploded near the Titanic wreck, the passengers who died this week were most likely asked to sign liability waivers.

 One of the waivers, signed by a person who planned to go on an OceanGate expedition, required passengers to acknowledge risks involved with the trip on the Titan vessel and any support vessels.
-The waiver, which was reviewed by The Associated Press, said that passengers could experience “severe injury, disability, disability, emotional trauma, other harm, and/or death" while on board the Titan, according to the waiver.
+The waiver, which was reviewed by The Associated Press, said that passengers could experience physical injury, disability, emotional trauma and death while on board the Titan.

 Passengers also waive the right to take action for “personal injury, property damage or any other loss” that they experience on the trip.